Please excuse us as we rework our offerings and site structure.

 Think about the entire story of the person getting tested!
 Use this test as part of the complete patient picture.
 Always consult with your doctor if you have doubts.

-Anyone who is authorized to make purchases for your company may place an order, but you must be affiliated with a Medical Professional in order to properly use the tests and interpret the results.
+You will need to be affiliated with a Medical Professional in order to properly utilize the tests and interpret the results.
+Any Medical Professional can perform this test.

 The 2019 n Coronavirus IgM and IgG Test is a qualitative serology test for the detection of IgM and IgG antibodies to 2019-nCoronavirus in human serum, plasma or whole blood.
 The test provides a differential detection of anti-2019-nCov IgM and anti-2019-nCor-IgG antibodies and can be used for the presumptive distinction between a primary and secondary Coronavirus infection.
 This test is for in-vitro diagnostic use only.
 It's a Rapid Antibody Test.